bruin-data/bruin/docs/ingestion/mysql.md

           port: 3306
           database: "mysql"
 ```
-- `user`: the username to connect to the database
+- `username`: the username to connect to the database
 - `password`: the password for the user
 - `host`: the host address of the database server
 - `port`: the port number the database server is listening on, the default is 3306